Kokoss74/clicker-game/README.md

 *   npm or yarn package manager
 *   A Supabase account and project
 *   A Datadog account (optional, but recommended for advanced monitoring)
+*   A PostHog account for web analytics and session insights

 ### Installation